benhunt19/deep-lob-project/README.md

 ### Data Processing

-Process raw data from the `data/raw` folder into different representations:
+Process raw data from the `data/raw` folder into different representations.
+The raw files need to be directly from lobster.com, both the orderbook and the message files are required for each day you are processing.

 ```bash
 # Basic data processing